cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 Looks like everything is working as intended now.
 It's also cool to already have the SSL connection done.

  It's nice to have build a drop-in-replacement for Twitter since it's no longer working in Brazil.
 Thank you for reading this topic until this point.
 I see you next time.

+## Conclusion

+This wraps up what is Cloudflare, an easy to use solution for helping anyone to put online a website on easy.
+I hope this article has helped you to understand what is the nature of Cloudflare, as helped you to put your site ou service available online.